 Individuals who are eligible for both can be covered by both programs at the same time to cover more costs and provide the most advantageous coverage.

 Medicaid is a federal medical assistance program that aids low-income and disabled individuals.
-In fact, it is the largest source of funding for health services for low-income individuals as it provides free health care to nearly 23% - nearly 71 million! - of Americans.
+It is the largest source of funding for health services for low-income individuals as it provides affordable health care to almost 90 million Americans.
 Medicaid was created as part of the Social Security Amendments of 1965 which provided for federal funds to match state funding for individuals whose resources were able to cover the cost of medical expenses.

-Individual states manage their own Medicaid programs, therefore, the qualifying criteria for eligibility can vary greatly.
-Over 60% of Medicaid beneficiaries are enrolled in some sort of privately managed care plan meaning that Medicaid is a prime example of a partnership that brings together the federal government, state governments, and private industry.
+Individual states manage their own Medicaid programs.
+Therefore, the qualifying criteria for eligibility can vary greatly.
+Over 60% of Medicaid beneficiaries are enrolled in some sort of privately managed care plan.
+Medicaid is a prime example of a partnership that brings together the federal government, state governments, and private industry.

 Medicaid, unlike Medicare, is a means-tested and needs-based program.
 With Medicare, the primary determining eligibility requirement is age while Medicaid is focused on the individual’s available resources.